splace/2mp4/README.md

 Examples:

-convert all video files in the current directory to "video/mp4", using avconv.
+convert all video files in the current directory to "video/mp4", using ffmpeg.
 ```
 2mp4.sh
 ```